Icehouse appoints Gavin Lennox as its new chief executive

 Lennox, who has been a member of Icehouse's angel investment network for 13 years, will start in the role as head of the group on February 3.

-A champion of high-growth Kiwi tech companies, Lennox has a background in mentoring and growing businesses through his experience as a CEO, board director and mentor.
+A champion of high-growth Kiwi tech companies, Lennox has a background in mentoring and growing businesses through his experience as a CEO and board director.

 READ MORE: